fortrabbit/help/docs/rsync.md

 #### Deploy bundled frontend builds with rsync

-You are likely making use of some kind of frontend bundling process - a build tool like webpack, Brunch, Parcel, browserify, gulp.js or alike.
+You are likely making use of some kind of frontend bundling process - a build tool like webpack, Brunch, Parcel, browserify, gulp.js or the like.
 That includes compiling, concatenating and minifying of Javascript, SASS, LESS, stylus and maybe also images.
-Most modern build tools are based on Javascript and Node.js. fortrabbit Apps do not support to trigger such a frontend builds.
-So we advice to run the production build process [locally](/local-development).
+Most modern build tools are based on JavaScript and Node.js. fortrabbit Apps do not support triggering such a frontend build process.
+So we advise running the production build process [locally](/local-development).
 That has the advantage that you can optimally debug errors.
 But you also need to copy those files to your remote App somehow!

 **Option 1: Just include built files in Git!** You can just include the uglyfied files within your Git repo and deploy it along with the rest of the code.
 That's not clean, but can be practical when your build process is not that complex.
 Mind that you might have separate development and production build tasks.